 Was he angry again?
 He had lost control, banging the door in aggression.
 I gawked.
 He might be callous, but his face had a boyish charm, the innocence of a child but, his personality was cold and unsympathetic towards others from what I gathered outside.
 My hands yearned to touch his face.
 I closed my palms in a fist to control my not-so-decent thoughts.
 I will not do anything foolish.

 “Guess?
 Either it is, or it isn’t.
 I hate people not taking a stand.”

 Is it?
 Unmistakably, I didn’t say it aloud, scared out of my wits.
 He stopped and cursed, seeing my horrified face.
 He took a heavy breath before continuing, but I heard nothing.
 His reaction not only stunned me but also charmed me.
 His face, full lips, mesmerized me.
 Even his habit of moving his hands while talking enthralled me.
 I stared, feeling dazed.

 Oh, God, what was happening?
-I had just met him, a complete stranger, but the attraction was swelling and luring me in depths of this mysterious feeling.
-Maybe he could stop glaring.
-I might get my senses back.
+I had just met him, a complete stranger, but the attraction was swelling and luring me in the depths of this mysterious feeling.
+Maybe he could stop glaring, and I might get my senses back.

 “Now, do I have your full attention?”
 I nodded to his stern voice, scared to hell.